‘Teen Mom 2’ Update: What Has Jenelle Evans’ Ex Nathan Griffith Been Up To?

-Updates regarding the mothers (Kailyn Lowry, Jenelle Evans, Leah Messer And Chelsea Houska) of MTV’s Teen Mom 2 tend to make headlines pretty frequently.
+Updates regarding the mothers (Kailyn Lowry, Jenelle Evans, Leah Messer, And Chelsea Houska) of MTV’s Teen Mom 2 tend to make headlines pretty frequently.
 Teen Mom 2 fans, however, do not get as many updates regarding ex-lovers and past baby daddies.

 Are you curious as to what Jenelle’s ex Nathan Griffith has been up to lately?
 Keep reading to get the latest updates on Kaiser’s father.